-15 N. Presidential Blvd.
-Suite 201 Bala Cynwyd, PA 19004
+15 Presidential Blvd STE 201 Bala Cynwyd, PA 19004

 Bleeding Gums Treatment Philadelphia, PA

 Bleeding gums are not normal.
 For many patients bleeding gums are a sign of periodontal disease.
 Periodontal disease is a bacterial infection that infects the gums and when left untreated can spread to the bloodstream.
 If your gums bleed when brushing or flossing, it is important to have your dentist look at your gums.
-Contact Dr. David Weinstock as soon as possible at his Philadelphia, PA dentist office.
+Contact Dr. David Weinstock as soon as possible at his Philadelphia, PA, dentist’s office.

 The Importance of Gum Health